 "I believe this book has one main strength As someone who has attempted to wade through 'theoretical' endgame books and found the going tough, I believe this book will help a player who finds learning the endgame from a structured textbook frustrating.
 Simply set aside 40 minutes of your time, flick through the book until you find something which catches your eye, play through the tip carefully and mark it off on the page as being read.
 Thus, the ability to 'dip into' the endgame whenever the mood takes one is a valuable asset, and one which makes this book worth having.
 Painless endgame study - how many endgame books can say that?!" - Munroe Morrison, Open File

 "[Giddins'] stated goal with this text is to provide his readers with a fundamental grounding in endgame concepts and with this knowledge in hand, a greater love and appreciation for this phase of the game.
 The author nurtures this endgame appreciation by breaking his presentation down into easy-to-learn segments, with nearly all of his 101 'tips' confined to a single page of the book.
 One page - one tip.
 Most of the positions discussed come from top-level games." - Steve Goldberg, www.chesscafe.com

 "Instructive for players of all levels" - GM Michael Adams, Daily Telegraph

-"Steve Giddins' no-nonsense advice is dispensed with his trademark wry humour and easy readability." - John Saunders, BCM
+"Steve Giddins' no-nonsense advice is dispensed with his trademark wry humour and easy readability." - John Saunders, British Chess Magazine

 "What I found particularly good in this book was the clear, concise explanatory text that accompanies each position.
 So many endgame books simply give lists of moves without explaining their purpose.
 The reasons behind them may be obvious to GMs but ordinary mortals, at whom the book is clearly aimed, need to be spoon fed this information, and Giddins does this particularly well." - Alan Sutton, En Passant